-As background, in 2018, 20 states filed a lawsuit asking the District Court to strike down the ACA entirely.
+In 2018, 20 states filed a lawsuit asking the District Court to strike down the ACA entirely.
 The lawsuit came after the U.S. Congress passed the Tax Cuts and Jobs Act of 2017 (TCJA) that reduced the individual mandate penalty to \$0, starting in 2019.